-- A. In order to protect the health, safety and welfare of the employees of the Department and the general public, the County and Union agree to maintain the position of Wellness/Fitness Medical Director and a Wellness/Fitness Coordinator. - B. Employees covered by this Agreement shall successfully complete a comprehensive medical physical examination each year.
+A. In order to protect the health, safety and welfare of the employees of the Department and the general public, the County and Union agree to maintain the position of Wellness/Fitness Medical Director and a Wellness/Fitness Coordinator.

+B. Employees covered by this Agreement shall successfully complete a comprehensive medical physical examination each year.
 The physical shall be provided by the Department at no cost to each employee.
-The physical will be a medical physical and not a physical fitness test. - C. The Department will maintain a ratio of one (1) "Peer Fitness Trainer" for every one hundred (100) uniformed employees and provide the initial training to these Peer Fitness Trainers.
-The Department shall conduct an internal process to fill Peer Fitness Trainer vacancies as needed.
-Employees who are designated as Peer Fitness Trainers shall participate in forty (40) hours of on-duty physical fitness training each calendar year, as directed by the Department.
+The physical will be a medical physical and not a physical fitness test.

+C. The Department will maintain a ratio of one (1) "Peer Fitness Trainer" or "Physical Fitness Trainer" for every one hundred (100) uniformed employees and provide the initial training to these Peer Fitness Trainers or Physical Fitness Trainers.
+The Department shall conduct an internal process to fill Peer Fitness Trainer or Physical Fitness Trainer vacancies as needed.
+Employees who are designated as Peer Fitness Trainers or Physical Fitness Trainers shall participate in forty (40) hours of an on-duty physical fitness training program each calendar year, as directed by the Department.